President and Chief Executive Officer

 Vice-President, Programming and Operations

-Mike has over 20 years experience with CWY designing and developing youth-focused and youth-led development initiatives.
+Mike Power has over 25 years experience with Canada World Youth designing and developing youth-focused and youth-led development initiatives.
 Working in collaboration with partners in dozens of countries and communities across Canada, he has had an opportunity to help create responsive programming that emphasizes youth’s key role as agents of change and as legitimate actors in development.
 Mike’s passion is to foster positive spaces for youth to acquire new skills and to frame responses to development challenges in their own communities and in communities around the globe.
+After a degree in History from Carleton University, extensive experience in international development and volunteering and multiple positions within the organization, including National Director of Programming and Development and Director of the Youth Leaders and Action Program, Mike was named Vice-President, Programming and Operations, in 2015.

 Cet article est également disponible en FR.